 A soul of fire: celebrating Samuel Johnson

-September 18 marks the anniversary of the birthday of Samuel Johnson.
-Although he wrote a number of works, he is arguably best known for the 1755 publication A Dictionary of the English Language.
+Samuel Johnson wrote a number of works, but he is arguably best known for the 1755 publication A Dictionary of the English Language.
 While it was by no means the first ever dictionary published, its influence was remarkable, not least upon the dictionary which would surpass it in terms of coverage of the English language – the Oxford English Dictionary.
 The compilers of the first edition of the OED were able to use Johnson’s dictionary as a word list – if a word was included by Johnson, it encouraged the OED editors to follow suit.

 The sheer elegance of many of Johnson’s definitions so impressed James Murray that some of them were reproduced wholesale (being marked with a ‘J’), with the feeling that they could not be improved upon.
 But perhaps even more importantly, the quotation evidence that supported many of Johnson’s definitions was also of great use to the editors of the OED first edition, not only the examples that he included from some of the literary greats (Shakespeare, Milton, you name them), but also illustrative examples that he wrote himself (more of this later).